-We expect G&A expenses to increase in future periods due to the loss of our foreign private issuer status in February 2007, which will result in additional expense in order to comply with U.S. securities laws.
+We expect G&A expenses to increase in future periods due to the loss of our foreign private issuer status in the U.S. in February 2007, which will result in additional expense in order to comply with U.S. securities laws.